sketch-hq/SketchAPI/docs/api/Document.md

 // to convert instead of assign document.changeColorSpace(ColorSpace.P3, true) log(document.colorSpace === ColorSpace.P3) // true

+// Alternatively, use the property setter (the behaviour
+// here is to always assign the color space) document.colorSpace = ColorSpace.P3
+log(document.colorSpace === ColorSpace.P3) // true

+// Create a document with a pre-defined color space const p3Doc = new Document({ colorSpace: ColorSpace.P3 })
 ```

 A method to change a document's color space.
 For an in-depth discussion of this topic and the difference between assigning and converting the color space check the [color management](https://www.sketch.com/docs/other/color-management/) documentation.